BirdLifeInternational/track2kba/README.md

 Example
 -------

-track2KBA includes functions to simplify the process of assessing the conservation importance of areas using tracking data.
-A common problem faced when using existing R tools is the initial data wrangling necessary to get your data formmatted correctly to fit the functions you want to use.
-The `formatFields` function allows you to specify which columns correspond to those necessary for track2KBA analysis; these are datetime field, latitude and longitude fields, and an ID field.
+A common problem faced when using existing R tools, is the initial data wrangling necessary to get your data formatted correctly to fit the functions you want to use.
+The `formatFields` function allows you to specify which columns correspond to those necessary for track2KBA analysis; these are datetime field, latitude and longitude fields, and an ID field (i.e. individual animal, track, or trip).

-Here, we use a publicly available GPS dataset of Brown Pelicans, published in Geary et al. 2018, and stored on Movebanks data repository (<https://www.datarepository.movebank.org/>).
+In this example, we use a publicly available GPS dataset of Brown Pelicans, published in Geary et al. 2018, and stored in Movebank's data repository (<https://www.datarepository.movebank.org/>).

+**SHOULD DO THIS WITH A SEABIRD TRACKING DATABASE EXAMPLE INSTEAD.
+INCLUDE THAT DATA WITH PACKAGE.**

 ``` r
 library(track2KBA1)